eruption-project/eruption/support/scripts/lib/shaders/README.md

 # Shaders

-This directory holds shader programs in the Vulkan/OpenGL GLSL shading language, that are used to render hardware accelerated effects
+This directory holds shader programs that are used to render hardware accelerated effects